Mary Ahern Artist - Botanical Art, Plant Portraits, Still Life and Shell Paintings

 Today the sun is shining on the beauty of my garden after the blizzard of February 10th, 2010.

 It seems from my perspective so far that the only major damage is the loss, yet again, of the top of the American Holly, (Ilex opaca).
-I don’t remember what year it was but it happened once before over a 15 years ago.
+I don’t remember what year it was but it happened once before over 15 years ago.
 The central apex broke at the time from another snowstorm but grew back with a double lead.
-I don’t knew yet whether I’ve lost just one or both.
+I don’t know yet whether I’ve lost just one or both.

 I made a short, one-minute video of the garden as it looks this morning before the wind picks up and blows all the heavy snow from the branches.
 It will be fun to watch the garden perk up during the day as the snow begins to rearrange itself.